 In this way, the 13 Reasons Why plot devolves into a morality tale, turning on the axis of this same reductive declaration.
 More importantly, at a critical time where gun control reform has real estate at the front of the public imagination, the show fails to make a case for it.
 Policy is unnecessary.
 Love is the antidote.

-At its best, in fleeting moments, 13RW transforms into a spectacle of idealism: When a student publicly reveals she’s a lesbian, her two fathers decide to host a movie night and fight over which LGBTQ flick to show her (“The male gaze makes Blue is the Warmest Color very suspect as fodder for positive conversation.”)
-It effectively illustrates the realities of white male privilege: The jock who raped Hannah Baker—and a number of other girls—is reprimanded with a slap on the wrist and accepts a generous three-month probation.
+At its best, in fleeting moments, 13RW transforms into a spectacle of idealism: when a student publicly reveals she’s a lesbian, her two fathers decide on a movie night and fight over which LGBT flick to show her (“The male gaze makes Blue is the Warmest Color very suspect as fodder for positive conversation.”)
+It effectively illustrates the realities of white male privilege: the jock who raped Hannah Baker—and a number of other girls—is reprimanded with a slap on the wrist and accepts a generous three-month probation.

 But at its worst, the masturbatory show, as writer Laura Zak articulated, becomes “trauma porn parading as woke media,” constrained by the exigencies of shock value.

 By the end of the operatic series, I had stuttered across the familiar stages of Tiffany Pollard GIFdom, with my overarching mood finally settling as this one: a visibly irritated Pollard, consumed by fatigue and distaste, massaging vexation from her temples as a portrait of emotional universality.

 This article originally appeared on VICE CA.